RadioMgrs/schitaytesami-speedup/README.txt

 -starttime %d – seconds from midnight for the stopwatch output.
 If 0 none will be shown (0)

 How to build:
-Should build on Windows and latest Ubuntu (following http://mitchtech.net/opencv-ubuntu/)
+Should build on Windows and latest Ubuntu (following http://mitchtech.net/opencv-ubuntu/).
+On Ubuntu run build.sh after installing OpenCV and configuring pkg-config.

 // Copyright http://schitaytesami.org, 2012
 // Author: Victor Lempitsky